 Standard Guidance

 The Federal Aviation Administration regulates US civil aviation.
 Title 14 of the CFR (Federal Aviation Regulations — FARs) covers airworthiness (Parts 21-39), pilot certification (Part 61), flight operations (Parts 91, 121, 135, 145), maintenance (Part 145) + safety management (Part 5 — SMS).
 FAR Part 121 governs scheduled airline operations; Part 135 governs on-demand/commuter; Part 91 governs general aviation.
 Air Carrier Certificate (Part 121) + Operations Specifications + FAA oversight by Certificate Management Office (CMO).
 FAA Compliance Action / enforcement via warning letters, civil penalties, suspension + revocation.
-Quick Policy maps US_FAA_FAR_PART_121 into the policy families, controls, and evidence your team needs — and keeps it current between audits.
+Quick Policy maps US FAA Federal Aviation Regulations into the policy families, controls, and evidence your team needs - and keeps it current between audits.

 Supervisory